Robotnik08/Dosato-docs/source/walkthrough.md

 - `do` is a master keyword that tells the interpreter to do call a function.
 - `sayln` is a function that prints a line to the console. (including a newline character)
 - `(` and `)` are used to enclose the arguments of the function.
-- `"Hello, World!"` is a string literal that contains the text we want to print.
+- <c>"Hello, World!"</c> is a string literal that contains the text we want to print.

 ## {$subchapter} Master Keywords